 ..there was a man with great passion for the eastern philosophies and artistic practices – Georges Stobbaerts.
+There was also a woman that created beauty and hearth, Maria Augusta Vasconcellos.
+Together they created Ten Chi.

 He taught through various forms of art and is considered the founder of Aikido in Portugal.
 Notably, Georges Stobbaerts created TenChi Tessen, an art of movement, in which martial arts’ traditional weapons are replaced by a hand fan.